pivotal/docs-tap/namespace-provisioner/troubleshooting.hbs.md

 *`namespace`* will likely remain in the `Terminating` state because some resources can not be deleted.

-One of the causes of this behavior is because the workload creates a Carvel Kapp App that references the ServiceAccount in the namespace.
+One of the causes of this behavior is that the workload creates a Carvel Kapp App that references the ServiceAccount in the namespace.
 Kubectl does not adhere to Carvel kapp-controller delete order and the ServiceAccount is deleted before the workload Carvel App.
 As a result, the Carvel App will block the namespace termination while waiting for the ServiceAccount to exist with a